exakat/exakat-docs/Reference/Reports.rst

 None is a None report format.

-None depends on the following theme : Any.
+None depends on the following rule : Any.

 .. _report-owasp: